 To align with the outcome of the review of the regulatory framework for electronic communications, the focus of the BEREC Office should be on maintaining this valuable human capacity along with the development and support of new applications, web-based portals and databases in view of supporting the demanding tasks that BEREC will face in the future.
 This requires the staff of the BEREC Office to be able to understand and cope with the job type and the workload that the challenges deriving from technology, market and regulatory domains will bring.
 On top of this, the BEREC Office shall support BEREC towards further improved working methods and ever higher quality on its output.
 The BEREC Office must be ready to assist BEREC to meet its future challenges for the further development of the European market for electronic communications and services and the welfare of European citizens.
-The Agency aims to maintain and strengthen its capability to contribute to achieving the policy objectives of BEREC within the ambitions of the EU for more digital economy and society.
-For that sake, the BEREC Office will continue to apply its Smart Agency concept in the programming period, in three domains 16: (i) infrastructure and facilities, (ii) processes and way of working, (iii) people.
+The Agency aims to maintain and strengthen its capability to contribute to achieving the policy objectives of BEREC Office will continue to apply its Smart Agency concept in the programming period, in three domains17: (i) infrastructure and facilities, (ii) processes and way of working, (iii) people.
 The key performance indicators (KPIs) are identified and set accordingly, as follows:

-Objectives KPIs Measure Target Maintain appropriate capacity for supporting existing and new BEREC tasks and Fully staffed indicator Number of temporary agents (TAs), contract agents (CAs), seconded national experts (SNEs) and interim staff / max. number 100%
+Objectives KPIs Measure Target 1.
+Maintain appropriate capacity for supporting existing and new BEREC tasks and Fully staffed indicator Number of temporary agents (TAs), contract agents (CAs), seconded national experts (SNEs) and interim staff / max. number 100%

-16 An own initiative with four target features: being 'knowledge based', 'modern', 'environmental friendly' and efficient' in those three domains.
+17 An own initiative with four target features: being 'knowledge based', 'modern', 'environmental friendly' and efficient' in those three domains.

 Objectives KPIs Measure Target activities of a fully staffed BEREC Office 2.Improve the quality of work of BEREC by assisting with improvements to its work methods and the quality of its outputs Quality of support to BEREC and its WGs Measure quarterly the level of satisfaction of the BEREC Chair and the BEREC WGs Co-Chairs on a 5 grade scale on the basis of multiple questions Minimum 85% of responses are in the top 2 scores 3.
-Develop and manage tools to operate supporting tools effectively and efficiently Percentage of time of proper operation of BEREC website, email server, BERECNet+, Information sharing portal, public consultation platform, etc. Minimum 95%
+Develop and manage tools to operate effectively and efficiently Availability rate of supporting tools Percentage of time of proper operation of BEREC website, email server, BERECNet+, Information sharing portal, public consultation platform, etc. Minimum 95%